gsiems/tasker-schema/user_stories.md

 * 5.4 - Wants to be notified when the status of an issue that they submitted changes.
 * 5.5 - Wants to know what to expect from an activity.
 * 5.6 - Wants to know what, if any, changes they need to be aware of.

+### Activity member

+* 6.1 - Wants to know who the sponsers of an activity are.
+* 6.2 - Wants to know who the customers, users, and beneficiaries of the result of an activity are.
+* 6.3 - Wants to know what the desired result of an activity is.
+* 6.4 - Wants to know why the activity exists.
+* 6.5 - Wants to know the nature, importance, and size of an activity.
+* 6.6 - Wants to know the priority of an activity.